1on1pt/CMS_Home_Health_Compare_January_2023_Refresh_Analysis/README.md

 ### Home Health Star Ratings

 The focus of this analysis is to take a deeper dive into the **quality** and **patient survey** data that CMS has made publically available through its [Provider Data Catalog](https://data.cms.gov/provider-data/).
-Data will be analyzed on three levels:
+This data will be analyzed on three levels:

 * National level
 * State level